-Lamps used in the cinema projector are under high pressure and you must handle them with caution.
+Lamps used in the projector are under high pressure and you must handle them with caution.
 Lamps can explode and cause serious personal injury if they are dropped or mishandled.

-A DANCER EXPLOSION HAZARD!
-Wear authorized protective safety clothing whenever the lamp door is open.
+A DANGER EXPLOSION HAZARD!
+Wear authorized protective safety gear whenever the lamp door is open!